 If you want a thicker sauce, use more flour to make the roux.

 - ½ cup dry white wine

 - 1 tablespoon minced fresh garlic

 - 1 dried bay leaf

 - 2 sticks unsalted butter, cut into tablespoons and chilled

 - 1 lemon, zested and juiced

 - 1 teaspoon white wine vinegar or more lemon juice

 - Chives, chopped

-Whisk in 1 teaspoon lemon zest, 1 tablespoon lemon juice, and vinegar; season with salt.
+- Remove from heat and whisk in 1 teaspoon lemon zest, 1 tablespoon lemon juice, and vinegar; season with ½ teaspoon each salt and pepper.
 Stir in chives and serve.